groveld/groveld.github.io/src/_posts/2015-09-06-htaccess-snippets.md

 layout      : post
 author      : groveld
-title       : A collection of useful .htaccess snippets description : update      : toc         : true
+title       : A collection of useful .htaccess snippets description : A collection of useful .htaccess snippets from all over the interwebs into one place. tags        : [apache]
 ---

 <div class="alert alert-warning"><strong>Disclaimer:</strong> While dropping the snippet into an ".htaccess" file is most of the time sufficient, there are cases when certain modifications might be required.
 Use at your own risk.</div>